lightspeedvt/lsvt-help-docs/docs/training_center_designer/artwork_design.md

 	- Selecting this button will show the optional Caption fields.
 2. **Video Path, Mobile Path, Asset Path**
 	- **Video Path**: This is the path to the chapter part media (MP4, PDF, etc.)
+		- For a default video for a "LaFR" we use: http://videos.lightspeedvt.com/video_files/coming_soon.mp4
 	- **Mobile Path**: This is the path to the mobile encoded version of the above video path.
 	- **Asset Path**: This is a legacy field, it is for content that still utilizes flash side assets that lay on top of the video parts, before they were edited into the video itself.
+Most of the time this can remain empty.
 3. **Rehash/Recap - Video Path**
 	- A recap HTML file is linked here by default.
 If the user fails the test then the user will be prompted to take a _recap_ before taking the test again.
 This HTML file will let the user know they have 1 more chance to pass the test or else they'll have to watch the chapter part over again.
 4. **Add Question**
 	- This is where you can add test questions to this chapter.
+We'll cover that in the next section.

 <div class="admonition note">
     <p class="first admonition-title">